ivangfr/knative-minikube-environment/quarkus-jpa-mysql-native-vs-jvm/README.md

 # knative-minikube-environment
 ## `> quarkus-jpa-mysql-native-vs-jvm`

-The goal of this example is to run in `Knative` cluster an application called `quarkus-jpa-mysql` whose source code can be found in [ivangfr/graalvm-quarkus-micronaut-springboot](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/jpa-mysql/quarkus-jpa-mysql) repository.
+The goal of this example is to run in `Knative` cluster an application called `quarkus-jpa-mysql` whose source code can be found in the [ivangfr/graalvm-quarkus-micronaut-springboot](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/jpa-mysql/quarkus-jpa-mysql) repository.

 `quarkus-jpa-mysql` is a [`Quarkus`](https://quarkus.io/) Java Web application that exposes a REST API for managing `books`.
 It uses [`MySQL`](https://www.mysql.com/) as database.

 We will run two `quarkus-jpa-mysql` Docker images:
-- [`quarkus-jpa-mysql-jvm`](https://hub.docker.com/r/ivanfranchin/quarkus-jpa-mysql-jvm) whose Docker image was in order to have a container that runs the application in **JVM mode**;
+- [`quarkus-jpa-mysql-jvm`](https://hub.docker.com/r/ivanfranchin/quarkus-jpa-mysql-jvm) whose Docker image was built in order to have a container that runs the application in **JVM mode**;
 - [`quarkus-jpa-mysql-native`](https://hub.docker.com/r/ivanfranchin/quarkus-jpa-mysql-native) whose Docker image built using [`GraalVM Native Image`](https://www.graalvm.org/docs/reference-manual/native-image/) tool in order to have a container that runs the application in **Native mode**.

 More about the comparison between `JVM` vs `Native` and among Java Frameworks can be found in [ivangfr/graalvm-quarkus-micronaut-springboot](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot) repository.